 Will Mites Harm Your Concrete?

-When smashed, these tiny red bugs leave a red stain behind that is not blood.
+When smashed, these tiny red bugs on concrete leave a red stain behind that is not blood.
 It is the mite's body pigment.
 Besides the ugly red stain they leave on your concrete, they are generally harmless.

 Contact Us to Get Rid of Concrete Mites